unl/tags/readme.md

 1. `data/flat.json` - defines a flat list of tags that can be used by other systems
 2. `data/unl_tree.json` - defines a taxonomy (or hierarchy) of tags, from which relationships can be inferred.

+### Machine Names

+The machine names for tags must conform to this regex `/^[a-z0-9\_]+$/` (only lowercase letters, numbers and underscores).
+This constraint is meant to maximize compatibility with other systems and make the machine names URL safe for transfer between systems.

+Tags are often broken into this syntax: `{namespace}__{tag name}`.
+The double underscore is unique and represents a namespace divider.
+Tags are namespaced like this to prevent collisions between different namespaces.
+For example, `cob` is an acronym for both a building and a college.
+Without the namespaces, it would be impossible to differentiate between the two.

 ### Integrating with systems

 Each system will be different, but the general idea is to consume the `flat.json` file to populate a pre-defined list of tags that users can select.
 The system should also expose an API to get content by a given tag, which other systems can use to aggregate similar content.